 A lower PED for a product will therefore allow the company to charge higher prices and gain an increase in revenue.
 This may help to explain why some brands, such as Apple, are able to sell their products at premium prices.
 The first iPhone was released in 2007.
-In 2018, the iPhone Xs Max was released and, as with previous releases, this was accompanied by an official launch and met with queues to purchase the phone on its day of release.
+In 2020, the iPhone 12 range was released and, as with previous releases, this was accompanied by an official launch and met with queues to purchase the phone on its day of release.
 The upgrade cycle is part of the marketing approach, as people who do not need a new phone (because the old one is still working) still feel some sense that they should purchase a new phone.
-Despite its record high price tag - the price for the 512 gig model was \$2,369 - it could be argued that Apple products have a relatively low PED.
+Despite its record high price tag - the price for the 512 gigabyte Pro Max model was above \$2,400 - it could be argued that Apple products have a relatively low PED.
 Customer sensitivity to prices is cushioned somewhat by the way phones are consumed in Australia, with most people opting for a plan that spreads the cost of the phone over 12 to 24 months.
 Apple also has succeeded in convincing a significant proportion of the public that their products are 'special', and that there is no viable substitute for an iPhone.
 Lastly, the effective advertising by Apple may convince many people that they 'need' to upgrade their phone.
-Apple's profit in the 2017 (financial year was \$48.35 billion (USD) up from \$45.69 billion the previous year.
-The approach taken to product development and marketing has played a huge part in their success.

-- 1. Explain why successful advertising spending will shift the demand curve to the right. - 2.
-Explain why successful advertising spending will shift the supply curve to the left. - 3.
-Define what is meant by the price elasticity of demand. - 4.
+- 1. Explain why successful advertising and marketing is likely to result in a shift of the demand curve to the right. - 2.
+Explain why advertising is associated with a shift of the supply curve to the left. - 3.
+With reference to the relevant formula, explain what is meant by the price elasticity of demand. - 4.
 Explain what is meant by 'brand loyalty' and outline how advertising can generate brand loyalty. - 5.
-Identify one other product (apart from Apple products) where brand loyalty is likely to be high. - 6.
+Identify one other product (apart from Apple products) where brand loyalty is likely to be high.
+Discuss how the company may have been able to achieve this. - 6.
 Discuss the possible relationship between an increase in advertising expenditure, brand loyalty and the PED. - 7.
 Explain why it is considered to be profit-maximising behaviour if a business raises the price on those products with a low PED. - 8.
 With reference to at least two of the three factors discussed, explain whether the price elasticity of demand for iPhones is likely to be high or low. - 9.
 Research what is meant by the term 'planned obsolescence'.
 Explain how planned obsolescence might affect the price elasticity of demand for products such as iPhones. - 10.
 Identify one of Apple's competitors in the mobile phone market.
 Explain why it might struggle to attract demand even if it were to lower the price of its product.